-Indicators of Succe (what factors would what a good review look like) tell you should Create public interest and being able to disseminate self-help information via stands in key locations (Leamington, Kenilworth and Warwick) Householders, businesses and others being prepared for an emergency (e.g. possession of emergency kits) Further strengthen the response in an emergency Reduces public concern Increases public confidence - taking measures to help themselves being more prepared One review: City of York Council - Final Report, Flood Scrutiny Panel (Background Information documents to look a ation Executive Summary - The Pitt Report Briefing, WDC Civil Contingencies - 18 th October, 2007 Specify Witnesses/ (Who to see and wh To be split into category 1 and 2 responders, 2 meetings to be arrale to see and when) Warwickshire Police Warwickshire Fire Services West Midlands Ambulance Service Severn Trent The Environment Agency Highways Agency & WCC Environment & Economy Director WCC - Emergency Planning (to include action taken to ider people at risk e.g. social care) Customer Service Centre WDC - Engineering, Environmental Health, Waste Manage Representatives from Voluntary Agencies/ Community Servers Representatives from those affected by flood Town and Parish Councils British Waterways Rail Network?
-Service Environment & Economy Directorate g (to include action taken to identify re) Inmental Health, Waste Management htary Agencies/ Community Services Specify Site Visits (where and when) Visit and briefing - Emergency Planning, 21 st January 2008 at WDC January 2008 visit to Emergency Planning Basement, WCC followed by a meeting with Category 1 responders (Select Committee Style) Consultation with Those affected Those affected - householders, bu Stakeholders (۱۹۵۸ Town and Parish Councils (who should we cons suit?)
-WCC & WDC Emergency Planning As and when required ] Level of Publicity (what level is appropriate and As and when required what method should Barriers/dangers/ri oding can be totally resolved. (identify any weaknesses or Go outside the agreed terms of reference. potential pitfalls) Review takes too long.
-Projected Start Date 20/11/07 Draft Report Deadline March 2008 Meeting Frequency Approx. Every 4 weeks Projected Completion Date April 2008 Date to evaluate im • April 2009 or next civil emergency Methods of tracking / EvaluatingImplementation of recommendations from this review Public perception - being prepared and how the next civil emerge managed.
+Indicators of Succe (what factors would what a good review look like) tell you information via stands in key and Warwick) Householders, businesses emergency (e.g. possession Further strengthen the response of the strengthen the strengthen the response of the strengthen the stre oonse in an emergency e - taking measures to help Specify Evidence S (Background Informa documents to look a ation One review: City of York Council - Final Report, Flood Scrutiny Panel Executive Summary - The Pitt Report Briefing, WDC Civil Contingencies - 18 th October, 2007 Specify Witnesses/Experts (Who to see and when) To be split into category 1 and 2 responders, 2 meetings to be arranged select committee style: Warwickshire Police Warwickshire Fire Services West Midlands Ambulance Service Severn Trent The Environment Agency Highways Agency & WCC Environment & Economy Directorate WCC - Emergency Planning (to include action taken to identify people at risk e.g. social care) Customer Service Centre WDC - Engineering, Environmental Health, Waste Management Representatives from Voluntary Agencies/ Community Services Representatives from those affected by flood Town and Parish Councils British Waterways Rail Network?
+Specify Site Visits (where and when) Visit and briefing - Emergency Planning, 21 st January 2008 at WDC January 2008 visit to Emergency Planning Basement, WCC followed by a meeting with Category 1 responders (Select Committee Style) Consultation with Stakeholders (who should we consult?)
+Level of Publicity (what level is appropriate and what method should be used) a meeting with Category 1 responders (Select Committee Style) Those affected - householders, businesses and utilities Town and Parish Councils WCC & WDC Emergency Planning As and when required Barriers/dangers/risks (identify any weaknesses or potential pitfalls) Increase public expectation that flooding can be totally resolved.
+Go outside the agreed terms of reference.
+Review takes too long.
+Projected Start 20/11/07 Draft Report Deadline March 2008 Date Meeting Frequency Approx. Every 4 weeks Projected Completion Date April 2008 Date to evaluate impact Methods of tracking / Evaluating April 2009 or next civil emergency Implementation of recommendations from this review Public perception - being prepared and how the next civil emergency is managed.